martinkr/onelinecode/README.md

 ## Contribution

-If you are interested in discussion a specific function, please see the corresonding article from (the series on dev.to)[https://dev.to/martinkr/series/15146].
+If you are interested in discussion a specific function, please see the corresponding article from (the series on dev.to)[https://dev.to/martinkr/series/15146].

 Please don't hesitate to comment, give feedback.
 I appreciate every input or comment.
 We can and should learn from each others opinion and knowledge.
 Please stick to a respectful style of discussion and read the (code of conduct)[]  like the articles or star the repository.